thewebkid/lit-movable/README.md

 Movable element - simple and robust.
 A Lit 3 wrapper web component that can enable customizable element move operations and expose pointer state data.

 This will run on node 16 locally with vite, though you will see a warning in the console.
-Honestly, I have to sort out the rollup config as I am having a hard time dogfooding my own module in other projects.
-Please reach out or give me a pull request if you are good with vite or rollup.

 ## Installation